Hikes in Floyd County can range from panicky to picnicky.

 Bj is a 69-year-old retired Nurse Practitioner who (she says) refuses to act her age.
 Raised in Florida, she met Beth Deskins (raised in Tazewell, VA) at Zion Lutheran Church.
 Beth gave Bj her old mandolin when she bought a new one, a present that started her on the road to playing over a year ago.
 When someone asked Bj who her favorite mandolin player was, she had to say in all honesty she didn’t know any because Bluegrass was not her genre.

 Beth has lived in Floyd County for the past fifteen years and feels very fortunate to explore all the natural treasures available.
-After a long week of work outside at Radford University, she enjoys the Friday night Jamboree, Saturdays at the Farmers Market, and Sundays at church.
+After a long week of work at Radford University, she enjoys the Friday night Jamboree, Saturdays at the Farmers Market, and Sundays at church.
 She is blessed with wonderful neighbors, a fabulous church community, and great Floydian friends.
 She will hike the trail again.

 We started from the Rocky Knob Visitors Center on the Blue Ridge Parkway [On map above, marked by line extending from “169” rectangle.]
-We did the loop clockwise [on map, lower trail in red].
+We did the loop clockwise [lower trail in red].
 When we got to the bottom of the gorge, I realized this was going to take more than four hours.
 Shame on me for not reading about it before I left.
 But I wasn’t hungry and I still had water.
 We passed the campground of the CCC [Civilian Conservation Corps] and started up the fire road [FIRE ROAD GATE on map], took a right at the sign that pointed in the correct direction.
 We got to a field of boulders and rested for the first time, ate pretzels, drank water, talked about the fact that we were going to be out here for a long time.
 Sent husband Wayne a text that said “OK, late”–as the phone wouldn’t let us make a call and spent all its time looking for a tower.

 A couple of hikers with only a bottle of water and a lapdog came back from the direction we were headed and said the trail ran out.
 The man was going to call 911 because his car was in the Saddle Lookout parking lot.
 Didn’t quite follow his logic, thought he might be expecting limo service.
 He didn’t have a map so we showed him ours and suggested he walk out the fire road to the cabins, which we thought were on the parkway.
 The couple would be able to thumb a ride or hike back to the parking lot.
 He told the 911 operator, “Never mind” and off they went.